-Your house, your kingdom and a fence is the guardian of its borders.
 The fence around your property is an important aesthetic, security and privacy feature with each facet equally important.
-The kind and type of fence you pick will determine and influence every one of these in slightly (sometimes significantly) different ways.
+The kind and type of fence you pick will determine and influence every one of these in slightly (but sometimes significantly) different ways.
 While the number of fencing options in the market can be overwhelming, with proper guidance and careful planning, you will easily find the right one for you and your home.

 If privacy is a high priority, then your fence design should provide a complete or fragmentary shield from view.
 Pick a taller type of fence with limited or no spacing between boards.
-Timber fencing and stone walls are popular choices here.
-Additionally, if your home is situated in a busy street, this kind of fence can ensure a more peaceful and quiet yard space.
+Additionally, if your home is situated on a busy street, this kind of fence can ensure a more peaceful and quiet yard space.

 If you live in an elevated or coastal area, then you’ll likely want shielding from the wind without blocking your spectacular views.
 In these situations, glass fencing will likely be your best bet.